SIARAY/DownloadManagerPlus/README.md

         }
     }

-> `To register YourBroadcastReceiver to your app Manifest`
+> `To register YourBroadcastReceiver add to your app Manifest`

     <receiver android:name=".YourNotificationBroadcastReceiver">
         <intent-filter>